psksvp/hsdsMe/README.md

 [Chapter 50   : The Evil Is A Die Hard.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-50)

-> For a moment, Zhao Min kept aiming carefully at one of the men who was on the horse back in the middle of the group.
+> For a moment, Zhao Min kept aiming carefully at one of the men who was on the horseback in the middle of the group.
 Zhang Wuji could hear her breathing was slow and constant.
 Then she released the arrow and quickly pulled another one out, drew and released in a rapid succession.
 The arrows followed one after another in an almost perfect straight line to their intended target.

 [Chapter 51 : The New Face Of The Ruler.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-51)